HarrisonSlater/Harri.SchoolDemoAPI/README.md

 # Harri.SchoolDemoAPI - ASP.NET Core 8.0 Server

-Demo .NET 8 API about students, schools, and students applications to schools
+Demo .NET 8 API about students, schools, and student's applications to schools

 This repository is intended as a demonstration of a RESTful API with a SQL Server database focusing on automated testing to validate the API functionality.